 Leadership starts with the ‘self’.
 How you are and what you do as a leader has a significant systemic impact.
 It’s the biggest lever to successful change and my research has shown that leadership accounts for over half the reasons why big changes either succeed or fail — that’s a big swing factor.
 Yet, too often change efforts focus on the what of the change and its outcomes such as launching a new business model, or changing a culture.
 Very rarely do leaders attend to the how of the change – how the restructuring and how the culture change needs to be led and implemented.
 You do have choices in the how, and they are fateful – they determine where you end up.
 Increasingly, in today’s uncertain and dynamic world, I am working with what I call an ‘emergent’ approach to change.
 This approach assumes there can be no fixed outcomes but rather one sets a ‘loose intention’ for the change, and then you move in a step-by-step fashion, doing transforming experiments in pockets of the organization, and then seeing where to go next – learning and adjusting as you go.

-Your core premise is that most change is led through action, not movement.
-What is the context in which both of these two operate and why does action has precedence over movement?
+Your core premise is that most conventional change is led through action, not movement.
+What is the context in which both of these operate and why should movement have precedence over action?